demisto/content/Packs/Safewalk/Integrations/SafewalkManagement/README.md

 Safewalk server integration
-This integration was integrated and tested with version xx of SafewalkManagement
+This integration was integrated and tested with version 3 of SafewalkManagement

 ## Configure SafewalkManagement on Cortex XSOAR